-Fatherlessness impacts every child it touches but in our country, it particularly impacts black households.
+Fatherlessness impacts every child it touches but, in our country, it particularly impacts black households.
 How this plays out in a child’s life affects who they are and how they see the world.
 The U.S. Department of Education has found that kids from father-absent homes are more likely to struggle academically.
-And according to the Urban Institute, Black children raised in single-parent households face a higher risk of poverty and financial hardship.
+According to the Urban Institute, Black children raised in single-parent households face a higher risk of poverty and financial hardship.
 We understand the implications of fatherlessness on every part of a child's experience, but I recently began to unpack how it hits spiritually.

 How does Fatherlessness affect a child spiritually?

 In the book Attachments, it talks about how the absence of fathers affects the relationships that people have with each other and even how it impacts their relationship with God.
 Children without a father have a hard time understanding how a God could love or be present with them if they haven’t experienced a present father.

 What’s incredible though is how powerful the impact of black fatherhood is.
 The CDC verifies that, for homes with a father who is involved in some capacity, black fathers are the most involved of all primary recorded race and ethnic groups.
 That’s powerful!